ThePerfectComputer/nimulatorPPC/README.md

 of a multicyle CPU.
 The simulator simulates a single stage at a time, and continuously cycles through all stages.

-# Status and TODO
+# Status

-Doesn't yet work!
+Not yet ready!!

+Currently just advances the program counter and decodes instructions.

+# TODO

  - [ ] populate .gitignore with all binaries to possibly be generated
  - [ ] build a binary that allows me to print registers